aaikedw/fada-import-specs/FADA-import-specs-new.md

 During the creation of an Excel resource, the operator can create a resource for an organism group present in the groups table (cfr. [http://fada.biodiversity.be/group/list?current_page=groups](http://fada.biodiversity.be/group/list?current_page=groups)) or create a new (sub)group as detailed for DwC-A resources under 4.3.
 In case of an existing group for which information is currently available, the operator will be presented with a warning to highlight the fact that this resource already exists.
 Further processing will not create a new resource, but continue with the review of metadata and upload of an Excel file using the existing info on the resource (also allowing it to be updated).
 For a group present in the list, metadata present in the group-table will be included in the dialog and can be reviewed and completed at this stage.
 As the Excel-file does not contain checklist metadata, these fields will be empty and need to be filled for a new resource.
 With the exception of the field “co-editors”, this information is mandatory.

+Note: The information on the Principal editor is stored in the users-table rather than in the groups-table.
+From the perspective of the import app, this means that, unless the name entered in this field exactly matches an entry in the users-table, a new user will be created.

 We propose to include file upload (from the operator’s computer) as part of resource creation.
 In case of file upload errors, the application should offer a retry option before closing the resource creation window and process.

+Note: [Check again with Sylvain] - From a practical perspective I understood that we were going to split this in two stages again, but I am not sure anymore which ones.
+I have resource creation (only selecting the species group from a dropdown) as a separate step from data download and metadata creation/upload, but am not sure… Actually this roughly corresponds to Fig. 9, where the upper left dialog would represent a separate processing step.

 ### 5.4 Checking column mapping
 The use of Excel files makes it impossible to be certain of the structure of the files that are sent to us.
 Contributors can make errors in data structure, field positions, start of data in excel sheets, etc. It is therefore necessary for the operator to make sure that the files comply with one of the two templates that have been agreed on.
 Essentially this is a check of columns and data position.
 The easiest solution seems a quick visual checking mechanism to validate the field mapping.
 This is illustrated in [./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png](./UI-screenshots/7FADA-import_tool-mockup-column_mapping.png).

+Note: Fig. 11 shows a multi row comparison for the visual column mapping tool.
+For practical reasons it was agreed (30/7/15) with Sylvain that only looking at row 3, which contains the column headers, would be sufficient.
+The only issue with that is that the label for RefKey is on row 2 and row 3 for this column is empty.
+This will be corrected in the new 2.1 template version and earlier versions of the template that are sent out before finalising this version.
+Nevertheless, during the check this header field is potentially empty (and should not be considered as an error).

 ### 5.5 Data upload
 The upload step is the reading data from Excel files and storing it in tables in a staging area.